christianhubmann/shelly-scripts/README.md

 ## flora-moisture-to-mqtt
 This script acts as a BLE-to-MQTT-gateway for Xiaomi HHCC Mi Flower Care sensors.

-* Enable Bluetooth in Shelly Settings.
-Bluetooth gateway is not necessary.
+* Enable Bluetooth and Bluetooth gateway in Shelly Settings.

 * Enable the MQTT network in Shelly Settings.